Metal Transfer Mode

-Advantages and Disadvantages of MAG Welding
+What are the Advantages and Disadvantages of MAG Welding?

 Because the weld area is protected by the shielding gas, MAG welding creates no oxidation.
 This is a fast welding process, which means that there is a lower heat effect on the surrounding material.
 MAG welding can be performed in all positions, making it one of the most widely-used welding processes.

 The disadvantages include the experience needed to perform this process correctly.
 MAG welding cannot be performed outdoors as the welding gas needs to be protected from the wind, while all rust must be removed from the workpiece before welding commences.
 Flux cored arc welding is more suitable for outdoor applications or underwater welds, which can also be better performed using shielded metal arc welding or gas tungsten arc welding.
 As with all arc processes, proper PPI must be worn and, in particular, eye protection.

 TWI has a considerable amount of experience in the development and qualification of MIG/MAG welding procedures for a variety of applications across industry.